davidupjohn/docs/docs/src/content/patterns.md

 Use generic email addresses where possible – for example: parking@council.gov.uk rather than the email address of a named member of staff.

-Always write out the email address instead of writing 'Contact the parking team' and making that the email link.
+Always write out the email address instead of writing 'Contact the parking team' and make that the email link.
 By writing out the email address, you are making it easier for the user by letting them know the full email address.

 ### Contact details in emergencies
 Use a callout paragraph for contact details in emergencies.
 Use this when you need to bring it to the user's attention as the first action they should take if someone is in danger or is breaking the law.
 Use these sparingly.